-A report on the proposed consultation approach to inform the council's strategic direction and how the public can best be engaged in the development of the next Corporate Plan and council priorities for the period 2023/24 will be reported to Council Executive on 21 June 2022.
+A report on the proposed consultation approach to inform the council's strategic direction and how the public can best be engaged in the development of the next Corporate Plan and council priorities for the period 2023/24 was reported to Council Executive on 21 June 2022.
+This set out a three-stage consultation approach to form the council's priorities and budget strategy for 2023/24 to 2027/28.
+The Phase 1 consultation on the council's strategic priorities for the five year period concluded on 31 July 2022 and the outcome of this will be reported to Council Executive on 4 October 2022.
+The Phase 2 consultation on budget proposals is due to be issued on the 7 October 2022.